bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+The meaning behind html that allows both developers and browsers to understands the code.

 2. What are the 4 areas of the box model?

+Content, padding, border, and margin.

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Cross axis

 4. Explain why git is valuable to a team of developers.

+Git allows more than one developer to work on the same project by allowing them upload each version without ruining the integrity of the primary program.
+It also keeps track of recorded versions of the code and it's specific developer in the team.

 5. Define mobile-first design in your own words.

+Developing front and back end technology for mobile displays/resolution before designing for desktops and other devices.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.